Student Spotlight: Unraveling the links between smoking, genetics, and lung cancer from a global perspective

 According to Yuchan, "the cultural, societal, and stress-related influences that lead to surging smoking prevalence in China provide a unique context for such research.”

-This summer, for her applied practice experience (APE), Yuchan took on a role investigating the patterns between smoking and cancer progression among lung cancer survivors in China.
+This summer, for her MPH Practicum experience, Yuchan took on a role investigating the patterns between smoking and cancer progression among lung cancer survivors in China.
 As a research assistant at Tianjin Medical University Cancer Institute and Hospital, her daily responsibilities involved managing, analyzing and interpreting the genetic data of Chinese lung cancer survivors.
 She deciphered genomic patterns to explore the link between smoking behavior and cancer susceptibility.

 "Our study aims to investigate the association between gene alterations and disease susceptibility, with a specific emphasis on lung cancer, by conducting a comparative analysis between individuals who smoke and those who do not," Yuchan said.